A tunnel-like structure with organic shapes and warm tones creating a sense of depth and complexity

 Kava

-• History/Origin: Kava is a beverage derived from the roots of a plant native to the Western Pacific and is traditionally consumed by Pacific Ocean cultures.
+• Origin: Prepared from the roots of Piper methysticum, a plant native to the South Pacific traditionally consumed in communal ceremonies for relaxation.

 Tryptophan

-• History/Origin: An essential amino acid found in many protein-based foods and dietary supplements.
+• Origin: An essential amino acid obtained through diet, found in protein-rich foods such as turkey, eggs, and seeds.

 Chamomile